EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

          \frac{\text{CAPEXref}}{\text{Capref}}
       \right)^{\text{cap\_exp}}

-   Capref is decided by the modeller before filling the input data files
+   Capref is decided by the modeller before filling the input data files.

+   This allows the model to take into account economies of scale. ie. As `Capacity` increases, the price of the technology decreases.

 fix_par, fix_exp

    are used in the fixed cost estimation.
-Fixed costs are calculated as
+Fixed costs are calculated as:

    .. math::

       \text{FOM} = \text{fix\_par} * (\text{Capacity})^\text{fix\_exp}

-   where the parameter fix_par is estimated at a selected reference size (i.e. Capref), such as that
+   where the parameter fix_par is estimated at a selected reference size (i.e. Capref), such as:

    .. math::